The basics

 Zero JavaScript by default

 Traditional frameworks (including WordPress and HubSpot) send JavaScript to the browser on every page, even when it's not needed.
 Astro strips it all out and sends only HTML and CSS.
 Your browser does less work, so pages load faster.
-Interactive elements — a contact form, a pricing calculator, a chatbot — get JavaScript only where they appear.
+Interactive elements like a contact form, a pricing calculator, or a chatbot get JavaScript only where they appear.

 Content and presentation are separated